TiffanyChan614/React-Tenzies/README.md

 ## Future Improvements

-- --Replace the number on the dice with dots--
+- ~~Replace the number on the dice with dots~~
-- --Add inset shadow to the dice when they are being clicked--
+- ~~Add inset shadow to the dice when they are being clicked~~
+- Add a button for user to clear best record